rithish1126/MONGO_DB_ASSIGNMENT/README.md

 ### 1) Find top 10 users who made the maximum number of comments

       Praneeth's Approach:
         Praneeth first groups the documents by the users name and counts the comments made by the users and then sorts the documents according to the               number of comments and only returns the top 10.

        Rohith's Approach:
         Rohiths's approach also groups the documents by the users name and counts the comments made by the users and then sorts the documents according to         the number of comments and only returns the top 10.

 ### 2)Find top 10 movies with most comments

      Praneeth's Approach:
       Praneeth first groups all the movie ids and then counts the number of comment records in the comments collection and then proceeds to match these ids       received from the comments collection with the movie ids in the movies collection to get the title name of the movie and proceeds to print them.

      Rohith's Approach:
       Rohith also first groups all the movie ids and then counts the number of comment records in the comments collection and then proceeds to match these       ids received from the comments collection with the movie ids in the movies collection to get the title name of the movie and proceeds to print them.

  ### 2)Given a year find the total number of comments created each month in that year

          Praneeth's approach:
-  Praneeth first takes the input from the user on the year to be selected to match in the query and then proceeds to group the comments per the month in     the given year and takes the count using the sum function and then sorts according to the count ascending wise.
+          Praneeth first takes the input from the user on the year to be selected to match in the query and then proceeds to group the comments per the n.           month in the given year and takes the count using the sum function and then sorts according to the count ascending wise.

           Rohith's approach:
            Rohith also takes the input from the user on the year to be selected to match in the query and then proceeds to group the comments per the month            in the given year and takes the count using the sum function and then sorts according to the count ascending wise.

  ### 3)Find top `N` movies - with the highest IMDB rating
       Praneeth's Approach: